With the challenges and roadblocks of the pandemic, a company culture superpower has emerged: employee engagement.

 How to improve employee engagement

 A culture of belonging and gratitude where people learn and feel valued for doing their best work attracts highly engaged employees.
-The best solution isn’t for someone who feels disengaged to change jobs or companies.
+The best solution isn’t for disengaged employees to change jobs or companies.
 It’s for leadership to create an environment where employees feel connected and motivated so they’re less likely to seek other opportunities.

 Here are some best practices for improving employee engagement: